Necmttn/necmttn.github.io/packages/necmttn-gatsby/src/pages/blog/random-toughts/growing-up-fast/index.md

 ---

-Sometimes doesn't to much option to decide when you wanna be man.
-Sometimes you have to.
+Sometimes life doesn't give to much option to decide when you wanna be grow as a man, You just have to.
+That's happen to me when i decided to buy one way ticket to Shanghai.

+> I you're berave enough to say goodbye, life will awarded you with Hello's.

+During the first year of the school in one of the boring classes i realize that.
+Somehow i need to go oveseas.
+I was about 15-16 years old.
+I was trying to get Involve AFS (American TODO) but unluckly i never manage the go